jerryq0101/rt_tracer/README.md

 Therefore, if we track whether this voluntary has a sleep right before it, we are able to distinguish if this voluntary sleep is a relief sleep or not.

+Say if there are other types of (voluntary) sleep that cause the task to sleep before our sleep.
+We distinguish these by both by using three variables `cycle_active`, `scause`, and `last_sleep_cause`.

+`scause` allows us to detect a relief sleep within our response time cycle.
+After a sleep happens, we will set `scause=SC_TIMER`.
+Then, upon the immediate next sched_switch, when our task switches out of the CPU, we'd know that our task had been switched out because it is sleeping.

+`last_sleep_cause` allows us to track a relief based sleep to wake up correctly.
+Upon doing a relief sleep, we set `last_sleep_cause=SC_TIMER`.
+At the post wakeup, we'd know by checking `last_sleep_cause` that the previous sleep was a relief sleep, therefore we can start tracking a new cycle and set `cycle_active=true`.

+`cycle_active` helps when we have detected a timer based sleep, and want to check whether we have captured the wakeup that is paired with this timer based sleep.
+Otherwise, we could account for an invalid datapoint in our min and max.

 ![Mini FSM](./resources/mini_FSM.png)

 To implement this FSM, we introduce several new variables in the task latency struct.